rancher-sandbox/docs.rancherdesktop.io/docs/tutorials/working-with-webassembly.md

 Once the build command ran successfully, you should see the `rd-spin-hello-world.wasm` module created inside the `target` directory.

-### Package the Wasm module as a OCI contianer image and push to a container registry
+### Package the Wasm Module as an OCI Container Image and Push to a Container Registry

 Create a `Dockerfile` with below code to package the `Wasm` module as a docker image.